swaters86/TinyPass-NCS-Integration/readme.md

 ## header.pbo

 This Macro has an Ajax call which retrieves the tinyPassLink_ovr.pbs template (remember it?) and injects it into a DIV tag with a selector ID of #my-account.
 You can change this selector if you want!
 You should add this DIV tag to somewhere in the MASTHEAD area for your site, or wherever you think this link should be displayed.
 This Macro also contains a script reference for the tinypass.js library script (I would ask TinyPass about this one , this might be a script that interacts with the cookes this API creates).
-Lastly, this Macro contains a function that searches for ìuser_refî in the URL, if it is present then the tinyPassLogin_ovr.pbs template is called again using AJAX.
+Lastly, this Macro contains a function that searches for ‚Äúuser_ref‚Äù in the URL, if it is present then the tinyPassLogin_ovr.pbs template is called again using AJAX.
 This was added later in the project, but you might be able to remove it.